Eating Disorder Therapy for Children and Teens | Calgary Psychologists | Creative Sky Psychology

 Our Evidence-Based Approach

-Dialectical Behavior Therapy (DBT): Builds emotional regulation and distress tolerance.
+Dialectical Behaviour Therapy (DBT): Teaches emotional regulation, mindfulness, and distress tolerance.

 Health at Every Size and Intuitive Eating